sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 >**Notes:**

-> - Public officers and vendors can also use the [TechPass Portal](http://portal.techpass.gov.sg/) to do a self-service sign-up for a TechPass account.
+> - Public officers and vendors can also use [TechPass Portal](http://portal.techpass.gov.sg/) to do a self-service sign-up for a TechPass account.
 For more information, refer to [TechPass documentation.](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/)

 ## Prerequisites